 - 12 members: $79,392

 Beyond the income, residency/citizenship and medical Medicaid eligibility requirements, certain groups of individuals are granted access to Indiana’s medical assistance benefits automatically.
-What are the requirements for Medicaid for these patients?
 For instance, applicants who are 65 years of age or older can get medical assistance from the Indiana Medicaid program.
 In addition to elderly people, those Indianans who are blind and people who have other disabilities also receive automatic Medicaid benefits eligibility.